habitat-sh/habitat/README.md

-**Optional:** This project compiles and runs inside Docker containers so while installing the Rust language isn't strictly necessary, you might want a local copy of Rust on your workstation (some editors' language support require an installed version).
+**Optional:** This project compiles and runs inside Docker containers so while installing the Rust language isn't strictly necessary, you might want a local copy of Rust on your workstation (some editors' language support requires an installed version).
 To [install stable Rust](https://www.rust-lang.org/install.html), run: `curl -sSf https://static.rust-lang.org/rustup.sh | sh`.
 Additionally, the project